jhoooooo/chatbox/README.md

 ## Advanced Customization

 Most of the features can be customize using the '*custom fields*' section on your widget dashboard.
 Further customization can be done by editing the files directly, especially the js file.
 Alot more can be done with javascript.
 There's a folder with some basic code snippets of examples of things that you can do.
-### Fonts

-Fonts can be change by using [Google Fonts](https://fonts.google.com/).
-Edit the css file by changing the @import url and font-family.

 ```
 @import url('https://fonts.googleapis.com/css2?family=KoHo:wght@500&display=swap');